 Language Codes in Export Settings

-In case you translate your project into several dialects of one language, it is not recommended to use %two_letters_code%, %three_letters_code% placeholders.
+In case your project is translated into several dialects of the same language, it is not recommended to use %two_letters_code%, %three_letters_code% placeholders.
 Language and its dialects may share the same language code, that is why this file will be skipped during the export.